nerva-project/nerva-docs/docs/guides/cli.md

 Next choose a strong password for your wallet and confirm it, then choose your language (1 for English).
 Finally you'll be asked to enter a block height to scan your wallet from.
 If you're not sure, just press enter again.
 The wallet will then be regenerated.

+#### A note on restore height
+When restoring, the wallet scans the blockchain from the height you give it (or from the beginning if you give it nothing) looking for outputs that belong to you.
+A height that is too early is only slower, never wrong: you can safely enter the approximate height or date the original wallet was created and let it scan from there.
+If you know the date instead, the restore prompt accepts `YYYY-MM-DD` and estimates the height for you.
+The `restore_height` command shows what a wallet currently uses.

 <hr>

 # Basic usage
 **In both nervad and nerva-wallet-cli, you can see a full list of commands with `help`, and more information on a given command with `help <command>`.** Some commands are explained in further detail below.

 You can view your public address (that you can receive funds to) with the wallet command `address`.
-You can see your current balance with `balance`.
+You can see your current balance with `balance`, and `balance detail` if you want it broken down per account and address.
+Since a wallet can hold several accounts, and each account can hold many addresses, `account` switches between them and `address new` makes another one.
+Receiving on multiple subaddresses is the NERVA way of keeping incoming payments separate without handing out payment IDs.

 #### Making transactions
 No currency is complete without a way to spend it. nerva-wallet-cli provides the means to transfer funds to other accounts.
 The most basic way to send funds is to use the command: `transfer <address> <amount>`, where `address` is the address to send XNV to and `amount` is the amount to send.
 After you press ENTER, you will be informed of the fee and asked to confirm.
 Confirm the transaction to send.

-There are other options when it comes to sending XNV.
-The following command includes some of the optional features: `transfer <priority> <address> <amount> <payment_id>`

-Additional to `address` and `amount`, you now also have a `priority` which specifies the importance of the transaction and a `payment_id` which may optionally be required by the receiving party.
-There are 4 priority levels:

-- default
-- low
-- medium
-- high

-Higher priority transactions are processed before lower priority transactions, however they cost more in fees.
-In most cases, the `default` priority (automatically set when you omit the priority) is suitable.
-Transaction fees collected are placed into the next block and included as part of the block reward for the miner of the next block.
+The full form is `transfer [index=<N1>[,<N2>,...]] [<priority>] (<URI> | <address> <amount>)`.
+The `index` part lets you send from specific accounts or subaddresses of your wallet.
+There are 4 priority levels: `default`, `low`, `medium` and `high`.
+Higher priority transactions are processed before lower priority ones, however they cost more in fees.
+In most cases the `default` priority, which is what you get when you omit it, is suitable.
+Fees go to the miner of the block that includes your transaction, so they double as the incentive that keeps the network running.

-The payment ID is an optional identifier used to label a transaction.
-This is most often used to distinguish who is sending funds to a particular wallet.
-For example, exchanges listing NERVA have only one address, and use the payment ID to determine which user is depositing funds to the exchange.
-Usually, exchanges use an [*integrated address*](#concerning-addresses).
+The wallet also accepts a `nerva:` URI in place of the address and amount, which is what clicking a payment link on a website gives you.

+To send everything in one go there is `sweep_all <address>`, which gathers your unlocked outputs and sends them to the address you give it.
+Related commands are `sweep_below` for sweeping only outputs under a threshold and `sweep_single` for sending one specific output.

+Payment IDs, which older guides may tell you to attach to transfers, are obsolete: long payment IDs are unencrypted and bad for privacy, and the wallet now refuses to send them unless you start it with `--long-payment-id-support` and insist.
+If a service asks you for a payment ID, check whether they accept subaddresses or integrated addresses instead, both of which the wallet still handles fine.
+See [Concerning Addresses](#concerning-addresses).

 #### Viewing transactions
 You can use the `show_transfers` command in nerva-wallet-cli to see your transaction history (both sent and received).
+It accepts filters, for example `show_transfers in` or `show_transfers pending`, and a height range. `show_transfer <txid>` prints everything the wallet knows about one transaction, and `export_transfers` writes the lot to a CSV file for your accounting pleasure.

 Your wallet will automatically detect any new transactions, but if it doesn't (for example if it previously lost connection to nervad) you can manually refresh it with the `refresh` command.
 You can also fully rescan the blockchain with the command `rescan_bc` which will usually resolve any wallet issues.